demistorm/VR-Throwing-Extensions/README.md

 To catch a thrown item, reach towards it with an empty hand and simply hold the attack/destroy keybind.
 Like an opposite throw!

+There are multiple weapon effects, **boomerang**, **embedding**, and **off**.
+The boomerang effect will have weapons/tools arc back to their origin after colliding with an mob/player (default setting).
+Embedding will embed any weapon or tool that does more than 1 damage into the entity it hit and apply a bleeding effect doing 1 damage every 1.5 seconds.
+Great against creepers!
+Off will simply make the weapon drop on impact, similarly to throwing a regular item like dirt.

+---

+#### Server Owners:
+The serverside configuration is authoritative for the weapon effect and aim assist options.
+Whatever you set there will be what the mod does for everyone.
+Weapon Effect options are OFF | BOOMERANG | EMBED.

+Aim Assist is simply true | false.

+---

-*Requires Vivecraft Mod 1.3.0+.
+*Requires Vivecraft Mod 1.3.3+.
 Mod Menu recommended to change clientside settings on Fabric.*

 ---